landondd/Kmeans-archetypes/README.md

 For policy, the choice of metric decides the priority list.
 Targeting total tonnes points towards the large mainstream archetypes; targeting the proportional impact on each household points towards the efficient ones.

-## Limitations

-- **Upper-bound estimate:** the totals assume every home installs solar and self-consumes the same amount.
-Real uptake, roof suitability and orientation vary.
-- **One emissions factor for all records:** the 0.136 factor is current, but most certificates in the register were assessed under older factors, so current-emission baselines and savings aren't measured on quite the same basis.
-- **Modest cluster separation:** a silhouette score of 0.43 indicates real but overlapping structure, which is expected with mostly binary one-hot features.
-It was used to compare values of K, not to claim cleanly separated groups.
-- **Deduplication:** the pipeline keeps one record per building, but many certificate keys don't contain a parseable date, so the kept record isn't guaranteed to be the most recent inspection.

 ## Running it